 The American Presidency

-Lesson plans organized by grade level.
+Lesson plans in pdf organized by grade level.

 Teacher guides and resources for all US presidents from C-Span.
 See also their Classroom Resources.